Elazar Shach: Criticism of rabbis and Jewish institutions

-Hasidic Judaism
+Views on Hasidic Judaism

 Shach wrote that he was not opposed to Hasidic Judaism, saying he recognized Hasidism as "yera'im" and "shlaymim" (God-fearing and wholesome), and full of Torah and mitzvos and fear of Heaven.
 Shach denied that he was a hater of Hasidim: "We are fighting against secularism in the yeshivas.
 Today, with the help of Heaven, people are learning Torah in both Hasidic and Lithuanian yeshivos.
 In my view, there is no difference between them; all of them are important and dear to me.
 In fact, go ahead, and ask your Hasidic friends with us at Ponevezh if I distinguish between Hasidic and Lithuanian students."

-Death
+Death and legacy

 Shach died on November 2, 2001, two months short of his 103rd birthday (although other reports put his age at 108).
 His funeral in Bnei Brak was attended by up to 400,000 people.
 PM Ariel Sharon said: "There is no doubt that we have lost an important person who made his mark over many years."
 Chief Rabbi Yisrael Meir Lau said Shach's most important contribution were his efforts in restoring Jewish scholarship after the Holocaust.
 Haaretz described him as "an ideologue", and "a zealot who repeatedly led his followers into ideological battles".
 David Landau wrote that his "uniqueness lay in the authority he wielded", and that "perhaps not since the Gaon Elijah of Vilna, who lived in the latter part of the 18th century, has there been a rabbinical figure of such unchallenged power over the Orthodox world".
 Avi Shafran of Agudath Israel of America said: "His pronouncements and his talks when he was active would regularly capture the rapt attention of the entire Orthodox world."
 A dispute subsequently arose as to whether Yosef Shalom Eliashiv or Aharon Yehuda Leib Shteinman should succeed him.
 The towns of Bnei Brak and Beitar Illit have streets named after him.

 Shach was survived by his daughter Devorah, who had nine children with Meir Tzvi Bergman, and his son Ephraim, who rejected the Haredi lifestyle and joined the Religious Zionist movement.
 Ephraim Shach served in the Israel Defense Forces, received a doctorate in history and philosophy from the Bernard Revel Graduate School of Yeshiva University, and worked as a supervisor for the Israel Ministry of Education.
 He married Tamara Yarlicht-Kowalsky, and they had two children.
 He died on October 17, 2011, at the age of 81.